 “Oh yes, Betty.
 Now I remember.
 Please come in.
 Take all the pictures you want.
 Iʼll brew us a pot of tea.”

 I snapped over two hundred shots with my Alpha-phone -- the old withered caps, the plaques, trophies, photographs, newspaper clippings, notes, the books including some of the under-linings, and each page of Van Rothʼs journals and recollections -- all 110 pages.
 It was the books!
 The library was what captured my attention.
 There seems to be some sort of connection between the books and Van Rothʼs performance as a ballplayer.
-I may have stepped over the line when I shot a few of Bobby Van Rothʼs personal letters from Vera Cruz, Mexico, but then again ...
+I may have stepped over the line when I shot a few of Bobby Van Rothʼs personal letters from Veracruz, Mexico, but then again ...
 Iʼm a journalist.
 Stepping over the line often goes with the territory; whatever it takes to sell a book or an article; whatever it takes to put food on the table.

 After a cup of tea, I kindly thanked Mrs. Van Roth with a hug and then returned to my hotel room.
 A maintenance man brought in two portable tables from the hotel conference room and butted them together in the front corner of the room forming a large, L-shaped work station.
-After transferring all the photos that I had taken into my Alpha-notebook, the pics were cropped and enhanced, then transported to staples.com for printing.
+After transferring the photos into an Alpha-notebook, the pics were cropped and enhanced, then transported to staples.com for printing.
 I now had a stack of vivid, hard-copy photos and documents which were organized in chronological order, matching the way the books were aligned at the shrine.
 The photographs were taped to the wall just above the conference tables.
 Next, I placed the newspaper articles, baseball stats, notes that I had made from interviews, and the pages from the journals onto the tables directly below the corresponding photographs.
 Like putting together a biographical jigsaw puzzle, I began to piece together an organized collage of the young ballplayerʼs early life.
 Laid out before me, comprising approximately 144 square feet of wall and table-space, was a tapestry of Davie Van Rothʼs early life.

-He was trembling, clutching tightly to his motherʼs skirt as she opened the large iron gate which led to an open courtyard.
+He was trembling, clutching tightly to his motherʼs skirt as she opened the large iron gate which led to a large courtyard.
 Not unlike a small prison compound, the isolated kindergarten was secured by eight-foot-high, stuccoed walls that formed an enclosed playground.
 After a brief introduction with Ms. Jenkins, the small lad was assigned a desk and issued a napping mat before Mrs. Van Roth took her son by the hand and led him back to the schoolʼs entrance.
 She gave him a kiss on the forehead before adding a few kind words of encouragement.
 Go play.
 Make some friends, she instructed.
 Sadly, she closed the gates behind her and waved good-bye, leaving her frightened and confused child peering through the bars, watching his mother drive away from the school parking lot.
 For the first time, he was left to fend for himself.
 He didnʼt want to make any friends, for they were strangers.
 He was accustomed to the comfort provided by the gentle kindness of his mother and the protective companionship of his much older brother.
 Like Baudelaire, when he was first sent off to school and separated from his home-life for the first time, so too did Davie Van Roth become alienated and intimidated by his schoolmates.
 He withdrew into himself, thus his indifference and solitude began.

 “I did not ask to be born...I am responsible for everything, in fact, except for my very responsibility, for I am not the foundation of my being.
 Therefore everything takes place as if I were compelled to be responsible.
 I am abandoned in the world ... in the sense that I find myself suddenly alone and without help, engaged in a world for which I bear the whole responsibility without being able, whatever I do, to tear myself away from this responsibility for an instant.”
+(Sartre, J.P.
+Being and Nothingness.
+NY: Philosophical Library, 1956. pps.
+555, 556)

 Oh, no! he thought.
 He would have given back his ticket to existence had he the choice, but he had no choice and was bound to this life of which he was given.
 The lad was thrust into this social situation against his will and he didnʼt like it -- his first step towards becoming condemned to be free.
 Slowly, he turned from the closed gates and observed the world before him.
 He remained at a distance, hesitant, watching, and waiting before making a move.
 The sandbox appeared dull and boring.
 The shrill screams of young schoolgirls while chasing each other at lively games of tag bothered him as did the unorganized games of kickball and dodgeball.
 Playground balls sailed aimlessly through the air in several different directions without purpose.
 The courtyard was noisy, chaotic, and intimidating.
-He turned his attention to the big playground slide but that too was a problem.
+He turned his attention to the big playground slide but there too was a problem.
 Most of the kids stood in line and anxiously waited their turn, but not all the kids ... not Reggie Baker.
 The bigger and stronger Reggie never waited in line as he bullishly pushed and shoved his way to the front of the line, often knocking his smaller mates to the ground.
 Baker was a bully!
 His mean temperament and size made life miserable for those who happened to get in his way.
 Reggie Baker was an asshole.

 The conversation with Styx, photos of a young little-leaguer, and the scrapbooks full of box scores and newspaper articles tells it all.
 Iʼll never forget those games as long as Iʼm alive, said the emotional barkeep.
 Everyone in the whole area hated us, calling us Okies and Arkies; plus, the umpires cheated so we couldnʼt win.
 I can still hear those damn city folk yelling and mocking us from across the ball field, ʻWeʼre gonna mop the floor with you Arkies, then send ya back to the Ozarks were ya all come from!
 Davie was our only hope.
 I crossed my fingers and prayed that somehow Davie Paul would become my hero.